silviaperelli/Anonymization_EA_CEP_thesis/README.md

 The experiment file (e.g., experiment.txt) allows to configure the entire experiment.

-The file `experiment.txt` is provided to run the problem with three objectives, while `experiment_2objectives.txt` is used to run it with two objectives (privacy and results similarity).
+The file `experiment.txt` is provided to run the problem with three objectives.
+The file `experiment_2objectives.txt` is used for the two-objective configuration considering privacy and result similarity, while `experiment_2objPerfPrivacy.txt` is used for the two-objective configuration considering privacy and performance similarity.

 In these files the `representation` block must point to the correct **grammar file** and the `problem` block must point to the correct **input file** and **grammar file** and must select the **privacy metric** to use and the **keyColumn**.